rnaga/wp-node/README.md

 ### Initialize WP-Node Project

-WP-Node requires an initialized configuration before use.
-You can scaffold a new project using the CLI.

-To get started, you first need to create a test folder.
-Then, run the command to initialize the project.
-Here are the commands you can take as an example:
+To get started, create a new folder for your project.
+This folder will serve as the root directory for your WP-Node application.

 ```sh
 mkdir wp-node
 cd wp-node
 ```

+Then, run the command to initialize the project and follow the prompts:

 ```sh
 npx @rnaga/wp-node-cli -- init
 ```

-Then enter prompts as follows:

 ```sh
 ✔ Enter your database hostname: · localhost